Standard Terms and Conditions of Business

 Any high dependency patients will be managed on a case by case basis.

 We operate our own in-house pharmacy for your convenience and to keep our costs down overall.
 You are, however, entitled to a prescription for any medication, which can be filled in another pharmacy.
-The price of a veterinary prescription from Swaffham veterinary Centre is £15.50.
+The price of a veterinary prescription from Swaffham veterinary Centre is £15.50 per medication.

 Prices for any treatments and medications are available on request.
 We may only prescribe POM-V medicines for animals under our care.
 To be under our care, your pet must be seen regularly by the veterinary surgeon at intervals appropriate to the condition treated.
 For most patients the minimum interval will be 6 months, but for many conditions we may need to reassess the condition and response to treatment plus any side effects more frequently than this.
 Additionally, for safety reasons, only limited quantities of medication may be prescribed at one time.
 A consultation fee is applicable for repeat prescription checks.
 For routine flea and worm preventative treatment, patients should be seen at least annually (this will usually be at booster vaccination time).